dlc/ttcsbrandon/README.md

 In order to build the site, you'll need a clone of this repo, a (relatively) modern [Perl][], and a copy of [Template Toolkit][tt2] installed, with all its dependencies.
-No database is used, and very few assumptions are made about the type of web server or its capabilities, beyond being Apache.
+No database is used, and very few assumptions are made about the type of web server or its capabilities, beyond being Apache with PHP enabled.

 The commands to run are:

     $ git clone git://github.com/dlc/ttcsbrandon.git
     $ cd ttcsbrandon
+    $ perl create-events-data > data/events.csv
     $ sh build -a

+The resulting site will be built into ./html, and it is then suitable for uploading to a web server.
+You might need to edit the configuration bits in lib/config, specifically the uri line, so that they are consistent with the environment to which you're publishing.

+To publish:

     $ sh publish site
     $ sh publish images

-The resulting site will be built into ./html, and it is then suitable for uploading to a web server.
-You might need to edit the configuration bits in lib/config, specifically the uri line, so that they are consistent with the environment to which you're publishing.
+This assumes you're using ncftp and have a saved site named "taichi";
+there are no embedded passwords.

 Adding Photos
 =============